prithviBytes/machine_learning/Regression/Evaluating Regression Models Performance/readme.md

 SSR = Sum of Squared Residuals
 SST = Sum of Squared Total

+### Formula for SSR

+SSR is the sum of the squared differences between the actual value of the dependent variable and the value predicted by the regression line.
+It is calculated using the formula:

+SSR = Σ(yi - ŷi)^2

+Where:

+yi = actual value of the dependent variable ŷi = predicted value of the dependent variable

+### Formula for SST

+SST is the sum of the squared differences between the actual value of the dependent variable and the mean of the dependent variable.
+It is calculated using the formula:

+SST = Σ(yi - ȳ)^2

+Where:

+yi = actual value of the dependent variable ȳ = mean of the dependent variable

 ## Interpretation

 R-squared is always between 0 and 100%.
 An R-squared of 100% means that all movements of a dependent variable are completely explained by movements in the independent variable(s) you are interested in.
 In general, the higher the R-squared, the better the model fits your data.